pythonnelson/pythonnelson/README.md

 ## 💡 About Me

+I'm a proud **Sierra Leonean** and a passionate **Software Developer** who loves creating beautiful apps for beautiful people.
 With a strong background in full-stack development, I specialize in building modern web applications using both backend and frontend technologies.

-I enjoy working across the stack and thrive in environments where learning and collaboration are key.
+I enjoy working across the stack and thrive in environments where learning, collaboration, and innovation are key.
+For me, software is not just code—it's a creative tool for making meaningful experiences that people enjoy.

 - 💻 Full-stack developer focused on performance, accessibility, and clean code
 - 🚀 Always exploring new tools and best practices in web development